A sport adopted by working-dog breed organisation for the well-being of such dogs owned by civilians

 IGP is a sport that is enjoyed by people of all ages and of varied professions who join together in camaraderie born of their common interest in working with their dogs.
 Often it is a family sport.
 While dog of other breeds also actively participate in the sport of IGP, the test was developed specifically for the German Shepherd Dog.
 The test was develop to identify dogs that have or do not have the character traits such as: a strong desire to work, courage, intelligence, trainability, strong bond to the handler, protective instinct and sense of smell.
 It also tests for physical traits such as strength, endurance and agility.
 The aim of IPO is highlight the dog's characteristics and identify its suitability to use for producing the next generation of working dogs.

-Or download a copy of the WGSDCA BH Booklet here.
+Download a free copy of the WGSDCA BH Booklet: here.

 The IGP Sports Dog is taught specific rules an boundaries.